nushratea/Project-Data/Data Visualization Examples/README.md

 <p>In the context of data analysis, managing and organizing large datasets is crucial for generating meaningful insights.
 This specific task from the Car Sales Project focuses on utilizing Google Sheets to handle common data management challenges, such as identifying duplicates and using lookup functions to streamline data integration.
 These techniques are especially relevant in scenarios where multiple datasets need to be cross-referenced or when data integrity is paramount.</p>

 <h2>Steps:</h2>

 <h3>Focusing on Task 2 Worksheet:</h3>
   <ol>
     <li>Removed duplicate values first (select desired column —— menu panel — data — remove duplicates)</li>
-    <li>Removed blanks (select desire column — menu panel — create filter — filer by condition — “is empty” — okay.
-Spreadsheet will located all blanks for that column — select the rows — right click — delete selected rows — click the filter sign on the right side of the column name to un-filter or unselect “filter by condition = none” — okay — spreadsheet should show current column view) repeat as many times as needed.</li>
+    <li>Removed blanks (select desire column — menu panel — create filter — filer by the condition — “is empty” — okay.
+The spreadsheet will locate all blanks for that column — select the rows — right click — and delete selected rows — click the filter sign on the right side of the column name to un-filter or unselect “filter by condition = none” — okay — The spreadsheet should show current column view) repeat as many times as needed.</li>
     <li>Un-filtered all the columns (menu panel — data — remove filter)</li>
     <li> VLOOKUP function used to insert values, to paste the formula vertically, drag the little + sign at the end of the select textbox down.
 Values should automatically appear.</li>